Assets - Items of commercial value which may be tangible or intangible, but must always represent value to the owner.

 Offshore Funds - Funds based outside the tax system of the country in which intended investors reside.

 Omnibus Account - An account held in the name of an entity or person which may be used for placing and clearing the trades of one or more undisclosed customer of the account holder.

-Onshore Trade - Off-market trade between two entities in South Africa but not through JET.
+Onshore Trade - Off-market trade between two entities in Namibia but not through JET.

 Order - An offer to sell, or a bid to buy, an agreed quantity of securities at a fixed or determinable price.

 Overdraft - An overdraft is a form of a loan.
 The overdraft loan is made for a short period, normally one month, and interest is charged on the amount loaned.
 The loan can be renewed each month by the lender.
 This form of lending can continue indefinitely provided that the lender is happy that the customer will be able to pay back the loan and the interest when asked to do so, normally by virtue of tangible security.